NeoGeographyToolkit/StereoPipeline/docs/examples.rst

 RPC camera models
 -----------------

 Some vendors, such as GeoEye with its Ikonos and two GeoEye satellites, Airbus, with its SPOT and Pleiades satellites, the Indian Cartosat-1 satellite, PeruSat-1, the Spanish Deimos 1 and 2, etc., provide Rational Polynomial Coefficient (RPC) camera models.

-(Some of these vendors also provide exact linescan models, ASP supports the exact models from DigitalGlobe/Maxar (:numref:`dg_tutorial`) and PeruSat-1 (:numref:`perusat1`).)
+(Certain providers also offer exact linescan models.
+ASP supports the ones from DigitalGlobe/Maxar (:numref:`dg_tutorial`), PeruSat-1 (:numref:`perusat1`), Pleiades 1A/1B (:numref:`pleiades`),
+and SPOT 5 (:numref:`spot5`).)

 RPC represents four 20-element polynomials that map geodetic coordinates (longitude-latitude-height above datum) to image pixels.
 Since they are